Georgina Rylance: Theatre

 In 2015, Rylance starred in Chekhov's Uncle Vanya, and in 2017 appeared in a revival of Noël Coward’s "This Was a Man" at the Finborough Theatre.

 Personal life

 In 2008, Rylance met Greg Bailey, a Canadian doctor, in Los Angeles and in 2009 was living with him in an apartment in Knightsbridge, Westminster.
 The same year, she spent a month in Antarctica and several weeks in Peru, working in an orphanage.

-In April 2015, her father announced Rylance's engagement to Giuseppe (Peppe) Ciardi, and their son Teodoro was born in February 2016.
+In April 2015, her father announced Rylance's engagement to Giuseppe (Peppe) Ciardi, and their son was born in 2016.
 Ciardi, a hedge fund manager, was a widower with three grown-up children, having lost his wife in a boating accident in 2005.